 And the costs don't show up neatly as “remote worker penalty.”
 They show up as downstream utilization and workforce disruption:

-• Worsening chronic conditions due to inconsistent follow-through
+- Worsening chronic conditions from inconsistent follow-through

-• Higher short-term disability and leave activity
+- More short-term disability and leave

 One of the most underappreciated signals is this: remote benefits failure often appears first as a productivity and leave-management problem, not as a “medical plan” problem.
+So don't expect the first sign to be a claim.

 3) Compliance shifts from plan documents to process discipline